 Very high doses cause respiratory depression and death.
 If combined with other depressants of the central nervous system, much lower doses of alcohol will produce the effects just described.

 Repeated use of alcohol can lead to dependence.
 Sudden cessation of alcohol intake is likely to produce withdrawal symptoms, including severe anxiety, tremors, hallucinations, and convulsions.
 Alcohol withdrawal can be life-threatening.
 Long-term consumption of large quantities of alcohol, particularly when combined with poor nutrition, can also lead to permanent damage to vital organs such as the brain and the liver.

 Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
 These infants have irreversible physical abnormalities and mental retardation.
 In addition, research indicates that children of alcohol parents are at greater risk than other youngsters of becoming alcoholics.

 TRAINING AND COUNSELING RESOURCES

 Continuous efforts are made to make students, faculty, and staff aware of the on-campus and off-campus programs which provide information and professional services on matters related to alcohol and drugs.
 Other counseling, treatment, and rehabilitation services are available to Hazard Community and Technical College.

 For more information contact:

-VP for Student Services
+Interim Provost/Vice President for Academic and Student Services